cs-ed/edtech-plan-SherrySwenson/README.md

 ![alt text](IMG_1703.jpg)
 # Educational Technology Plan

-The purpose of my educational technology plan is to design a diagram for a future introductory computer science course to be taught as an elective for grade nine.
+The purpose of my educational technology plan is to design a diagram for a future introductory computer science course to be taught as an elective for **grade nine**.

 Provide a brief description of the purpose of your educational technology Plan